-If arangorestore is asked to drop and re-create a collection, it will use the same number of shards and the same shard keys as when the collection was dumped.
-The distribution of the shards to the servers will also be the same as at the time of the dump.
-This means in particular that DBservers with the same IDs as before must be present in the cluster at time of the restore.
+If arangorestore is asked to restore a collection, it will use the same number of shards, replication factor and shard keys as when the collection was dumped.
+The distribution of the shards to the servers will also be the same as at the time of the dump, provided that the number of DBServers in the cluster dumped from is identical to the number of DBServers in the to-be-restored-to cluster.